 - Most states (including Maryland) no longer designate presumptive custody; instead, both parents are giving equal consideration and thought, and the ‘Child’s Best Interest’ is sought.
 In this case, winning full custody means you need to prove you are the ‘Better Parent’, and this will require clear, conclusive evidence that you are more qualified to providing for your child and caring for his or her physical and psychological welfare.
 This can be done through showing concern regarding their daily routine and commitment to securing a healthy lifestyle.

-- Courts in Maryland tend to incline towards the ‘primary caregiver’ which by definition is the individual who was most invested in the child’s care (ex. shopping, feeding, dressing up, providing first-aid, etc..) prior to the divorce/custody battle.
-If you happen to be the primary caregiver, it is recommended you stress this point, and stress your greater involvement within your child’s life.
+- Courts in Maryland tend to incline towards the ‘primary caregiver’ which by definition is the individual who was most invested in the juvenile’s care (ex. shopping, feeding, dressing up, providing first-aid, etc..) prior to the divorce/custody battle.
+If you happen to be the primary caregiver, it is recommended you stress this point, and stress your greater involvement within your juvenile’s life.

 - When contesting for full custody in Maryland, you must demonstrate that you are indeed the ‘Better Parent’.
 This, however, can only be achieved through well-documented precedent, evidence supported claims, and proper presentation.
 All claims and accusations made against the second party must be consolidated by either witness testimony, documentation, or detailed accounts.
 The court discourages accusations, and instead supports the personal presentation.
 This can be achieved through demonstrating superior financial and personal status, good character, alongside appropriate court decorum (ex. punctuality, correct addressing, proper attire, etc…) .
 Additionally, showing a willingness to facilitate the future relationship between the child and the opposing party can be a great sign of maturity and responsibility.